 Congratulations momma you are beginning your 2nd trimester of pregnancy, time to do a few more things to get ready for baby.
 I have created your ultimate 2nd trimester to do list here so you won’t forget anything along the way.
 There are so many fun things to do to get ready for your baby along with a few that aren’t so fun, but very necessary to do before baby comes!

-If you are still dealing with a few symptoms here is a great post on 2nd trimester symptoms and how to deal with them!
+If you are still dealing with a few symptoms here is a great article to read Everything You Need to Know About 2nd Trimester Pregnancy Pains about 2nd-trimester symptoms and how to deal with them!

 This post contains affiliate links see *disclosure for details

 What You Need To Do In 2nd Trimester

 Here is your to-do list for this trimester, most of these are going to be really fun and exciting as long as you do them a little at a time so as to not be overwhelmed.
 Take a week and complete each task, this will also help the time go by and keep you busy for a while.
 You have 14 weeks so this is doable!!

 – Now that you are past the 12 weeks that a miscarriage could happen and your chances are very slim now it is time to think about how you are going to announce your pregnancy to those that don’t know yet.
 Thebump.com has some fantastic ideas for you!
 Here are 72 Unique Pregnancy Announcement Ideas